franaln/mg-pythia-delphes/README.md

     - image: image to use, mg-pythia-delphes-3_3_2 or mg-pythia-delphes-latest (default)
     - nevents: number of events for each job (default = 10K)
     - njobs: number of jobs (default = 1)
-    - outputs: list of outputs to save including [lhe, hepmc, hepmc0, root, lhco] (default = lhco). hepmc0 will sace hepmc only for the first job
+    - outputs: list of outputs to save including [lhe, hepmc, hepmc0, root, lhco] (default = [lhe, lhco]). hepmc0 will save the hepmc output only for the first job

 - Madgraph process and cards can be specified in different ways:
     - Using process + cards (param cards can be a list)